-Celiac disease is a rare autoimmune disease where the body mistakenly attacks the healthy tissue surrounding the small intestine every time a person eats gluten.
-Currently, there is no cure for celiac disease, and the treatment options, while promising, are non-existent beyond the gluten-free diet.
+A celiac disease diagnosis can turn a person’s life upside-down.
+Celiac disease is an autoimmune disease where the body’s immune system mistakenly attacks the healthy tissue surrounding the small intestine whenever a person with celiac eats gluten.
+Currently, there is no cure for celiac disease, nor are there treatment options beyond a strict, lifelong gluten-free diet.

 What Causes Celiac Disease?

-In fact, he and other experts say that three factors must be present in order for someone to get diagnosed with celiac disease:
+In fact, he and other experts say that three factors must be present in order for someone to get diagnosed with celiac disease.

-Factor #1: Genetics
+Factor #1: Genes

 Factor #2: Gluten